Studying Drowsiness Detection Performance while Driving through Scalable Machine Learning Models using Electroencephalography: Proposed Solution

 \subsection{PERCLOS Discretization Algorithm and Drowsiness Classification}

-There are two main categories of supervised learning techniques: regression, which predicts numerical values, PERCLOS values in this study; and classification, which produces class assignments.
+There are two main categories of supervised learning techniques: regression, which predicts numerical values (PERCLOS values in this study); and classification, which produces class assignments.
 Both categories are used in the framework since either approaches are used in the literature, thus facilitating subsequent comparison of the results.

-Since PERCLOS values range from zero to one, it is necessary to map them into three levels of sleepiness as recommended by Trejo et al. (2007) \cite{three-class} and Chang et al. (2007) \cite{psd-bands-AND-three-class}.
+Since PERCLOS values range from zero to one, it is necessary to map them into three levels of sleepiness, as recommended by Trejo et al. (2007) \cite{three-class} and Chang et al. (2007) \cite{psd-bands-AND-three-class}.
 Regarding the literature, fixed thresholds are commonly chosen to divide the PERCLOS range of values into the levels of sleepiness.
-Nevertheless, Gu et al. (2018) \cite{Gu:perclos-thresholds} stated that it is not possible to directly borrow other studies' thresholds since they are related to the different detection methods used by different researchers, concluding that the PERCLOS thresholds should be obtained from experiments themselves.
+Nevertheless, Gu et al. (2018) \cite{Gu:perclos-thresholds} stated that it is not possible to directly use the thresholds of other studies since they are related to the different detection methods used by different researchers, concluding that the PERCLOS thresholds should be obtained from experiments themselves.

-Based on the above, the proposed framework proposes a dynamic PERCLOS discretization algorithm to calculate the thresholds between classes for each subject.
-With this algorithm, the physiological particularities of each subject are taken into account and, therefore, a personalized division of drowsiness levels that improves data labeling is obtained.
-The threshold between the \textit{minor} and \textit{moderate} drowsiness levels (th\_minor) is calculated with equation~(\ref{eq:moderate-threshold}) while the threshold between moderate and severe drowsiness levels (th\_moder) is obtained by equation~(\ref{eq:severe-threshold}).
-In each equation, there is a fixed value that is obtained after testing different possibilities to find the best option that divides the data for the subjects in the experiments.
+Based on the above, the proposed framework applies a dynamic PERCLOS discretization algorithm to calculate the thresholds between classes for each subject.
+With this algorithm, the physiological particularities of each subject are taken into account, thus obtaining a personalized division of drowsiness levels that improves data labeling.
+The threshold between the \textit{minor} and \textit{moderate} drowsiness levels (th\_minor) is calculated with Equation~(\ref{eq:moderate-threshold}) while the threshold between moderate and severe drowsiness levels (th\_moder) is obtained by Equation~(\ref{eq:severe-threshold}). \rmvtxt{In each equation, there is a fixed value obtained after testing different combinations to find the best option that divides the data for the subjects in the experiments.}

 \addtxt{Concerning the static threshold values in the equations, the literature establishes values between 7.5\% and 15\% for the minor threshold \cite{Nguyen:Threshold:2015, Celecia:Threshold:2020}.
 In particular, this manuscript considers the work performed by Bowman et al. \cite{Bowman:Threshold:2008}, which defined a 12.5\% threshold as being an intermediate value within the range.
 For the moderate range, the literature documents values between 15\% and 30\% \cite{Nguyen:Threshold:2015, Celecia:Threshold:2020, Selvakumar:Threshold:2016}.
 Based on that, this publication opted for a conservative approach, selecting 30\% for Equation~\ref{eq:severe-threshold}.} \addtxt{These aspects are aligned with the second contribution of the paper, focused on the creation of a personalized PERCLOS algorithm.}